 - dry skin

-- burning and itching of the skin, which is usually worse at night
+- burning and itching of the skin, which is often worse at night

 - open spots that may crust over

-If the spots become open, they are vulnerable to bacterial infection.
-Infected nummular eczema can cause:
+If the affected skin is open, it can become vulnerable to a bacterial infection.
+Infected nummular eczema may cause:

 - foul-smelling discharge